mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 Sometimes issues with .NET Native can be found at compile time.
 I've had some success using the Microsoft.NETNative.Analyzer NuGet package as suggested by MS to find these.
 It might be worth the quick NuGet download to try it if you're having runtime issues.

-# Issues

-Q: Breakpoints not getting hit, and seeing the [Your App Name].UWP.pdb not loaded screen.
-What should be done here?

-A: Go to Debug > Windows > Modules.
-Look for entries named [Your app name].UWP.exe and see if symbols have been loaded.

-[Your app name].dll	: "PDB file was not present when IL code was compiled to native."

 # Resources

 I hesitate to share this link because it hasn't been updated since July 2015, but this is how I learned how to do this.
-Please hit me up if you find a better/newer source
+Please hit me up if you find a better/newer source.
+One thing you should NOT do when following the directions in this link is copy the Release settings when creating a new Solution Configuration.
+As far as I can tell, a Release build doesn't produce the necessary symbol files (pdb) for your app DLL and your breakpoints will not get hit.
+You will probably also see a "[Your App Name].UWP.pdb not loaded" screen in Visual Studio when debugging.
 - [https://blogs.msdn.microsoft.com/visualstudioalm/2015/07/29/debugging-net-native-windows-universal-apps/](https://blogs.msdn.microsoft.com/visualstudioalm/2015/07/29/debugging-net-native-windows-universal-apps/)